metio/terraform-provider-k8s/docs/data-sources/networking_karmada_io_multi_cluster_service_v1alpha1_manifest.md

 Optional:

+- `consumer_clusters` (Attributes List) ConsumerClusters specifies the clusters where the service will be exposed, for clients.
+If leave it empty, the service will be exposed to all clusters. (see [below for nested schema](#nestedatt--spec--consumer_clusters))
 - `ports` (Attributes List) Ports is the list of ports that are exposed by this MultiClusterService.
 No specified port will be filtered out during the service exposure and discovery process.
 All ports in the referencing service will be exposed by default. (see [below for nested schema](#nestedatt--spec--ports))
+- `provider_clusters` (Attributes List) ProviderClusters specifies the clusters which will provide the service backend.
+If leave it empty, we will collect the backend endpoints from all clusters and sync them to the ConsumerClusters. (see [below for nested schema](#nestedatt--spec--provider_clusters))
 - `range` (Attributes) Range specifies the ranges where the referencing service should be exposed.
 Only valid and optional in case of Types contains CrossCluster.
-If not set and Types contains CrossCluster, all clusters will be selected, that means the referencing service will be exposed across all registered clusters. (see [below for nested schema](#nestedatt--spec--range))
+If not set and Types contains CrossCluster, all clusters will be selected, that means the referencing service will be exposed across all registered clusters.
+Deprecated: in favor of ProviderClusters/ConsumerClusters. (see [below for nested schema](#nestedatt--spec--range))
+- `service_consumption_clusters` (List of String) ServiceConsumptionClusters specifies the clusters where the service will be exposed, for clients.
+If leave it empty, the service will be exposed to all clusters.
+Deprecated: in favor of ProviderClusters/ConsumerClusters.
+- `service_provision_clusters` (List of String) ServiceProvisionClusters specifies the clusters which will provision the service backend.
+If leave it empty, we will collect the backend endpoints from all clusters and sync them to the ServiceConsumptionClusters.
+Deprecated: in favor of ProviderClusters/ConsumerClusters.

+<a id="nestedatt--spec--consumer_clusters"></a>
+### Nested Schema for `spec.consumer_clusters`

+Optional:

+- `name` (String) Name is the name of the cluster to be selected.

 <a id="nestedatt--spec--ports"></a>
 ### Nested Schema for `spec.ports`